uPortal-Attic/uportal-home/docs/README.md

 #### Persistent layout of widgets:
 The home page presents widgets in a remembered order.
 Logged in users can add to, remove from, and re-order this list.

-Under the hood, the home page layout is implemented using uPortal's `DLM` as a personalized layout fragment, so MyUW delivers (and updates) a default set and ordering of home page content that is filtered to the viewing user's permissions.
+Under the hood, the home page layout is implemented as a personalized layout fragment in [uPortal][]'s `DLM`, so MyUW delivers (and updates) a default set and ordering of home page content that is filtered to the viewing user's permissions.

 #### Toggleable view modes: